clavarini/lavarini_et_al_2018_JGR_ES/README.md

 A folder available in this repository has a series of examples showing how we used the functions in our research paper.

-There are also examples of files that are required to correctly run the experiments.
+There are also examples of files that are required to run the experiments correctly.

-All these files can be assessed through the cloned/downloaded repositories you have in your local machine.
+All files can be assessed through the cloned/downloaded repositories in your local machine.

 ## Built With